 Founder + Editor

 She has worked at several large firms in New York City, including M. Paul Friedberg and Partners and Balmori Associates.
 In 2005, she founded a studio, XS Space LLC, and completed a temporary landscape/multi-media installation entitled Temporary Landscape: A Pasture for Urban Space in the Columbia Waterfront District in Brooklyn.
 In 2007 she worked in collaboration with Balmori Associates and the New York City Department of Parks and Recreation to complete an 8,000 square foot public space, Urban Meadow, which is now a permanent park located in Red Hook, Brooklyn.
-In 2009 she collaborated with artist Sarah Wayland-Smith and The Public Art Fund to build a temporary landscape installation in Tribeca.
+In 2009 she collaborated with an artist and The Public Art Fund to build a temporary landscape installation in Tribeca.
 Currently, her work has focuses on international projects in Rwanda, Nepal and Panama as well as residential landscapes on the east end of Long Island and townhouse landscapes in New York City.